ebelious/Self-Hosted/Auto Mount Network Shares.md

 Make sure the directory matches the permissions of the UID and GID in the fstab file.
 ``chmod 0600 .smbcredentials``

-You can run this command to mount the drive(s) and referenfce fstab flie `sudo mount -a`
+You can run this command to mount the drive(s) and reference fstab flie `sudo mount -a`